Bengaluru Namma Pride March: 2008

 The first pride march in Bengaluru was held on 29 June 2008.
 Two other cities in India – Delhi and Kolkata – held simultaneous pride marches on the same day.
 Around 700 people walked the march from the National College, Basavanagudi to Town Hall and demanded the removal of Section 377 of the Indian Penal Code.

 2009

 The second Bengaluru Pride was held on 28 June and was preceded by a week long Karnataka Queer Habba '09.
-The Karnataka Queer Habba '09 had events like talks, seminars, film shows etc. Over 600 people walked the march from National College, Basavanagudi to Puttanachetty Town Hall.The focus of the march was colonial era law Section 377 that criminalises sex against the order of nature.
+The Karnataka Queer Habba '09 had events like talks, seminars, film shows etc. Over 600 people walked the march from National College, Basavanagudi to Puttanachetty Town Hall.
+The focus of the march was colonial era law Section 377 that criminalised sex against the order of nature.
 Posters like "377 GO!" and "No Law for Love" were carried at the march.

 2010

 From 2010, pride march in Bengaluru is held in November.
 In 2010, it was held on 28 November.
 The Karnataka Queer Habba 2010 was held from 18 November to 28 November.
 Events organised during the Karnataka Queer Habba included a panel discussion titled "Love Across Boundaries", an art exhibit, a queer mela, and poetry reading.
 The march started from Tulasi Park, near the Majestic Bus Stand, and ended at the Town Hall.